![]() |

 Using this Watering Guide Remember that watering frequency and duration is based on many variables.
 Things like time of year, soil type (sand, clay or loam) and plant location (sun, shade or slope) all play a part in your decision.
 For best results, get in touch with your soil and experiment! |

 Consider switching to dripper lines, or drip irrigation.
 Consult a Nursery Irrigation Specialist for specific information depending on your situation.
-In any event, applying water directly to the root zone (in comparison to sprays) and using surface mulches will reduce watering frequency. |
+In any event, applying water directly to the root zone and using surface mulches will reduce watering frequency for most flowers and vegetables.
+Winter flowers need even less since soil evaporation is greatly reduced by colder temperatures.
+Keep your soil evenly moist for the first few weeks after planting so these shallow-rooted plants can become established. |

 and ease of maintenance for your plants.
 You will need to determine how many